Hydrogen sulfide: Treatment

-Incidents
+Fatal accidents

-Hydrogen sulfide was used by the British Army as a chemical weapon during World War I. It was not considered to be an ideal war gas, partially due to its flammability and because the distinctive smell could be detected from even a small leak, alerting the enemy to the presence of the gas.
+Hydrogen sulfide was used by the British Army as a chemical weapon during World War I. It was not considered an ideal war gas, partly because of its flammability and because its distinctive smell could be detected even from a small leak, alerting the enemy to its presence.
 It was nevertheless used on two occasions in 1916 when other gases were in short supply.

-On September 2, 2005, a leak in the propeller room of a Royal Caribbean Cruise Liner docked in Los Angeles resulted in the deaths of 3 crewmen due to a sewage line leak.
+On September 2, 2005, a sewage line leak in the propeller room of a Royal Caribbean Cruise Liner docked in Los Angeles resulted in the deaths of 3 crewmen.
 As a result, all such compartments are now required to have a ventilation system.

-A dump of toxic waste containing hydrogen sulfide is believed to have caused 17 deaths and thousands of illnesses in Abidjan, on the West African coast, in the 2006 Côte d'Ivoire toxic waste dump.
+A dump of toxic waste containing hydrogen sulfide is believed to have caused 17 deaths and thousands of illnesses in Abidjan, on the West African coast, in the 2006 Ivory Coast toxic waste dump.

-In September 2008, three workers were killed and two suffered serious injury, including long term brain damage, at a mushroom growing company in Langley, British Columbia.
+In September 2008, three workers were killed, and two suffered serious injury, including long-term brain damage, at a mushroom growing company in Langley, British Columbia.
 A valve to a pipe that carried chicken manure, straw and gypsum to the compost fuel for the mushroom growing operation became clogged, and as workers unclogged the valve in a confined space without proper ventilation the hydrogen sulfide that had built up due to anaerobic decomposition of the material was released, poisoning the workers in the surrounding area.
 An investigator said there could have been more fatalities if the pipe had been fully cleared and/or if the wind had changed directions.

 In 2014, levels of hydrogen sulfide as high as 83 ppm were detected at a recently built mall in Thailand called Siam Square One at the Siam Square area.
 Shop tenants at the mall reported health complications such as sinus inflammation, breathing difficulties and eye irritation.
-After investigation it was determined that the large amount of gas originated from imperfect treatment and disposal of waste water in the building.
+After investigation, it was determined that the large amount of gas originated from the imperfect treatment and disposal of wastewater in the building.

-In 2014, hydrogen sulfide gas killed workers at the Promenade shopping center in North Scottsdale, Arizona, USA after climbing into 15 ft deep chamber without wearing personal protective gear.
+In 2014, hydrogen sulfide gas killed workers at the Promenade shopping center in North Scottsdale, Arizona, US, after climbing into 15 ft deep chamber without wearing personal protective gear.
 "Arriving crews recorded high levels of hydrogen cyanide and hydrogen sulfide coming out of the sewer."

 In November 2014, a substantial amount of hydrogen sulfide gas shrouded the central, eastern and southeastern parts of Moscow.
-Residents living in the area were urged to stay indoors by the emergencies ministry.
+Residents in the area were urged by the emergency ministry to stay indoors.
 Although the exact source of the gas was not known, blame had been placed on a Moscow oil refinery.